 Why Women Need Annual GYN Exams

 As cervical cancer screening recommendations have changed in the last few years, women were thrilled to learn they no longer needed a Pap smear every year.
-Even if you only need that test once every 3 to 5 years, you should still visit your gynecologist (GYN) annually!
+Even if you only need that test once every 3 to 5 years, you should still visit your gynecology provider annually!

-Your gynecologist is trained to provide care for women from adolescence through older age and understands a woman’s changing health care needs.
-A GYN can address:
+Your provider is trained to care for women from adolescence through older age and understands a woman’s changing health care needs.
+He or she can address:

 - birth control